JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 title: Snake Puzzle Games
 ---

-Here is a collection of all the snake-themed puzzle games in the known universe, complete with descriptions, pictures, and a few awards.
+Here is a collection of all the snake-themed puzzle games in the known universe, together with descriptions, pictures, and a few awards.
 The order in which they appear is roughly the order that I played them in.
 The purpose of this article

 -----